backentrancehacker/-adcharity-blockchain/README.md

 ## Overview
 @adcharity/blockchain is a package to create and manage simple blockchains.
 It relies on crypto-js for reliable and easy encryption.

+## Installation
+`npm install @adcharity/blockchain` and require at the head of the script.

 ## Usage
 There are two classes in @adcharity/blockchain, the `Chain` and `Block`.